What is the Employment Relations (Flexible Working) Act 2023?

 - Reducing the deadline for an employer decision on flexible working requests from three months to two months.

-The Bill would apply to England, Scotland and Wales.
+The law applies to England, Scotland and Wales.

 Notably, the government considers that the onus is on employers to design flexibility into roles, recruitment processes and work arrangements, rather than putting the onus on employees in the first days of their job.
 However, this is not prescribed in the legislation.
 More guidance will follow.